ucbrise/clipper/containers/container_implementation.md

 ## Connection Lifecycle
 The connection lifecycle defines the socket construction, destruction, and state-based behavior for a single Clipper session.
 We define a session as a sustained connection between a container and Clipper.
 Key points:

 - Every session requires a distinct socket.
-When a session ends, a container must create a new socket in order to reconnect to Clipper
+When a session ends, a container must create a new socket in order to reconnect to Clipper.
 - Sessions are initiated and sustained by a heartbeating process.
 The initial detection of a two-way heartbeat between Clipper and a container marks the creation of a successful connection, and the loss of heartbeat indicates that a connection is broken.

 ### RPC Message Types